All Products

 ·----------------- minute (0 - 59)

-If the size of a disk volume is less than 20 GiB, the volume size is changed to 20 GiB.
+Disk volume size: If a disk volume is smaller than 20 GiB, the size is increased to 20 GiB.

-• NodePort Services: By default, Service ports are retained when you restore Services across clusters.
+• NodePort Services: Service ports are retained by default during cross-cluster restoration.

-• LoadBalancer Services: When ExternalTrafficPolicy is set to Local, HealthCheckNodePort uses a random port by default.
-If you want to retain the port number, set spec.preserveNodePorts: true when you create a restore job.
+• When ExternalTrafficPolicy is Local, HealthCheckNodePort uses a random port.
+To retain the original port, set spec.preserveNodePorts: true in the restore job.

-• If you restore a Service that uses an existing Server Load Balancer (SLB) instance in the backup cluster, the restored Service uses the same SLB instance and disables the listeners by default.
-You need to log on to the SLB console to configure the listeners.
+• If the Service uses an existing Server Load Balancer (SLB) instance from the backup cluster, the restored Service uses the same SLB instance but disables its listeners.
+Configure the listeners in the SLB console.

-• If you restore a Service whose SLB instance is managed by CCM in the backup cluster, CCM creates a new SLB instance.
-For more information, see Considerations for configuring a LoadBalancer Service.
+• If the SLB instance is managed by Cloud Controller Manager (CCM) in the backup cluster, CCM creates a new SLB instance.
+See Considerations for configuring a LoadBalancer Service.

 kubectl -n csdr get pod -l component=csdr | tail -n 1 | cut -d ' ' -f1